Skip to main content

 41 mentions Positive Neutral Negative

-• “The game implements some new mechanics that I really like, such as easy access storage, the option to craft, loot, or buy, etc.”
+• “The game implements some new mechanics that I really like, for example the storage in range easy to access, the option to craft, loot or buy, etc.”

-• “There's this terrible 'server wipe' mechanic called 'terrafire' which happens periodically on all servers and it wipes the server and kills all characters... you literally have to start over and there's nothing you can do about it.”
+• “There is this terrible 'server wipe' mechanic called 'terrafire' which happens periodically on all servers and wipes the server and kills all characters.
+You literally have to start over and there's nothing you can do about it.”

-• “The way this game handles heat/cold/radiation is very bad and totally halts the gameplay experience.”
+• “The way this game handles heat, cold, and radiation is very bad and totally halts the gameplay experience.”

-• “Optimization is something the devs don't seem to be too good at, and enemy spawns can be unfair (e.g. someone spawning right behind you), defeated enemies can just randomly disappear, enemies are lagging/teleporting around when they're even just a tiny bit out of reach (I know this is an optimization measure but it's one that disrupts natural gameplay and is making long range combat a lot more difficult and inconsistent than it has to be).”
+• “Optimization is something the devs don't seem to be too good at, and enemy spawns can be unfair (e.g., someone spawning right behind you).
+Defeated enemies can just randomly disappear, and enemies lag or teleport around when even a tiny bit out of reach.
+This disrupts natural gameplay and makes long-range combat much more difficult and inconsistent than it has to be.”

 • graphics